 The opening track P+R recalls the New York post punk sound of Liquid Liquid, blended with the frenetic energy of a CAN live show.
 As with songs like Clubless and Timbacrack, P+R was conceived as a psychedelic thunderstorm and sets the tone for the duality to come- modern and classic, synthetic and organic- all integral parts of L’Eclair’s sonic identity.

 Verso and Whirlwind recall the golden age of Library Music, but with a modern twist.
 They blend groovy cinematics with a tension and release approach- leaving the listener unsettled but tapping their toes nonetheless, with this dichotomy being central to the narrative of the album.

 Cosmologies can be seen as the record’s centerpiece- a long and free flowing track containing several distinct movements.
 They run from nerve-wracking trap rock, to spiritual kraut, before finally settling into a neo-classical new-age soundscape.
 This song is emblematic of L’Eclair’s modus operandi; to blur genre lines and push musical boundaries to their breaking point.

 Their fascination with G-funk and boogie are apparent on Concorde, while Transmission I, Etoile, and Pangea show the band reaching out for more experimental and textured sounds.
 Transmission II and Uscita display another of the band’s strengths, highlighting their mastery of melody and arrangement.
 Confusions stands out in L’Eclair’s catalog as a diverse and dense collection of songs- while remaining altogether consistent and firmly rooted in the omnipresent airtight rhythms and cohesive production L’Eclair has given us thus far.

-Confusions was released by Bongo Joe records on November 12th, 2021Contact
+Confusions will be released by Bongo Joe records on November 12th, 2021Contact